-Information on setting up Leostream for use with NoTouch OS
+This article provides information on setting up Leostream Connections for use with NoTouch OS

 Stratodesk makes sure NoTouch includes the latest Leostream client for Linux integrated.
 Whilst Leostream can broker connections to many different protocols, the only ones that are currently supported are FreeRDP & Mechdyne TGX.
 As Mechdyne TGX is not included in our standard EEs builds, you will need to deploy this using the Extension Module feature built into NoTouch Center.
 Further protocol support will be added over time.